Source code for gwadama.synthetic

 from . import fat

 [docs] class NonwhiteGaussianNoise: """Simulate non-white gaussian noise. ¡¡¡OLD VERSION FROM MASTER'S THESIS!!!
-(Tweaked) I changed several things: - Now the PSD argument can be either a function or an array.
+(Tweaked) TODO: Implement SNR and injection methods into BaseInjected instead, and use the PSD array-callable conversions from there (newer).
+Leave here the methods needed only for generating the synthetic noise.
+This will also make easier to integrate other noise scenarios, such as real noise.
+I changed several things: - Now the PSD argument can be either a function or an array.
 Attributes ---------- noise: NDArray duration: float Duration of the noise in seconds. psd: function Interpolant of PSD(f).
-If the instance is initialized with a realization of the PSD (an array) its original value can be accessed through the attribute '_psd'. sample_rate: int f_nyquist: int Nyquist frequency. rng: numpy.random.Generator """
+If the instance is initialized with a realization of the PSD (an array) its original value can be accessed through the attribute '_psd'. fs: int f_nyquist: int Nyquist frequency. rng: numpy.random.Generator """

 [docs] def inject(self, x, *, snr, snr_lim=None, pos=0, normed=False): """Add the simulated noise to the signal 'x'.
+Warning -------- Currently, this method scales the signal to match the SNR w.r.t. the noise.
+This may change in the future so that the signal's amplitude is kept constant, and the background noise is scaled instead.
 Parameters ---------- x : array Signal array.
 Its length must be lower or equal to the length of the noise array. snr : int or float, optional Signal to Noise Ratio.
 Defaults to 1. snr_lim : tuple, optional Limits in 'x' where to calculate the SNR. pos : int, optional Index position in the noise array where to inject the signal.
 0 by default. normed : boolean, optional Normalize 'x' to its maximum amplitude after adding the noise.
 False by default.
 Returns ------- noisy : array Signal array with noise at the desired SNR. scale : float Coefficient used to rescale the signal. """ n = len(x) if n > len(self.noise): raise ValueError("'x' is larger than the noise array") if snr_lim is None: scale = snr / self.snr(x) else: scale = snr / self.snr(x[slice(*snr_lim)]) x_noisy = x * scale + self.noise[pos:pos+n] if normed: norm = np.max(np.abs(x_noisy)) x_noisy /= norm scale /= norm return (x_noisy, scale)

 [docs] def rescale(self, x, *, snr): """Rescale the signal 'x' to the given snr w.r.t. the PSD.
 Parameters ---------- x : array Signal array. snr : int or float, optional Signal to Noise Ratio.
 Defaults to 1.
 Returns ------- x_new : float Rescaled signal. """ factor = snr / self.snr(x) x_new = x * factor return (x_new, factor)

 [docs] def snr(self, x): """Compute the Signal to Noise Ratio.
-Due to the legacy code state, I need to compute a sample of the PSD first.
-But in the future I plan to make it so that it can take both a PSD estimation function or an array realization like I did here. """ freqs = np.linspace(self.freq_cutoff, self.freq_nyquist, 2*self.sample_rate) psd = np.array([freqs, self.psd(freqs)]) snr = fat.snr(x, psd=psd, at=1/self.sample_rate, window=('tukey',0.1)) return snr
+Due to the legacy code state, I need to compute a sample of the PSD first, because in some old applications the self._psd may have values outside the valid frequency band.
+TODO: Currently the PSD is being interpolated twice (here and in fat.snr).
+Try to simplify it by passing here directly self._psd, but be sure to avoid the possible issue mentioned before. """ freqs = np.linspace(self.freq_cutoff, self.freq_nyquist, 2*self.fs) psd = np.array([freqs, self.psd(freqs)]) snr = fat.snr(x, psd=psd, at=1/self.fs, window=('tukey',0.1)) return snr